-- 6.5.1 Following the Conduct Committee hearing, the Conduct Committee will make an order setting out its finding as to whether or not a breach of a Principle occurred. - 6.5.2 Where the Conduct Committee finds that a breach of Principle occurred, the Conduct Committee's order may include one or more of the following sanctions: - a warning, specifying action the Costs Lawyer must take or must avoid in the future, which may include sanctions that apply automatically upon non-compliance with the terms of the warning; - (ii) a financial penalty not exceeding £5,000;
+- 6.5.1 Following the Conduct Committee hearing, the Conduct Committee will make an order setting out its finding as to whether or not a breach of a Principle occurred.
+The Conduct Committee may, if it considers it appropriate to do so, take into account further written submissions from the Costs Lawyer as to any mitigating circumstances prior to making an order for the imposition of sanctions under rule 6.5.2. - 6.5.2 Where the Conduct Committee finds that a breach of Principle occurred, the Conduct Committee may order one or more of the following sanctions: - (i) a warning, specifying actions the Costs Lawyer must take or must avoid in the future, which may include sanctions that apply automatically upon non-compliance with the terms of the warning; - (ii) a financial penalty not exceeding £5,000;

-- (iii) an order suspending the Costs Lawyer's practising certificate for a period not exceeding two years and suspending the Costs Lawyer's name from the register of authorised and regulated Costs Lawyers for the same period (and any such order may require the Costs Lawyer to return their current practising certificate to the CLSB until the period of the suspension has passed); - (iv) an order for permanent revocation of the Costs Lawyer's practising certificate and removal of the Costs Lawyer's name from the register of authorised and regulated Costs Lawyers (and any such order may require the Costs Lawyer to return their current practising certificate to the CLSB). - 6.5.3 Where the Conduct Committee was convened to consider an appeal from a finding at level one (under rule 5.4.5), the Conduct Committee's order shall stand in place of the level one finding and any associated outcomes.
-Where the appeal related to the content of a warning letter, the Conduct Committee's order must not include the sanctions in rule 6.5.2 (ii), (iii) or (iv). - 6.5.4 A fixed costs order in the sum of £1,250, payable within 21 calendar days, will be included in any order made by the Conduct Committee where it finds that a breach of a Principle occurred. - 6.5.5 In the event the Conduct Committee orders that a financial penalty must be paid, it shall stipulate a timeframe for payment. - 6.5.6 The Case Manager will, within 21 calendar days of the Conduct Committee hearing, notify the Costs Lawyer in writing of the Conduct Committee's order and reasons for its finding.
+- (iii) imposition of a condition on the Costs Lawyer's practising certificate for a specified period; - (iv) suspension of the Costs Lawyer's practising certificate for a period not exceeding two years and suspension of the Costs Lawyer's name from the register of authorised and regulated Costs Lawyers for the same period (and any such order may require the Costs Lawyer to return their current practising certificate to the CLSB until the period of the suspension has passed); - (v) permanent revocation of the Costs Lawyer's practising certificate and removal of the Costs Lawyer's name from the register of authorised and regulated Costs Lawyers (and any such order may require the Costs Lawyer to return their current practising certificate to the CLSB). - 6.5.3 Where the Conduct Committee was convened to consider an appeal from a finding at level one (under rule 5.4.5), the Conduct Committee's order shall stand in place of the level one finding and any associated outcomes.
+Where the appeal related to the content of a warning letter, the Conduct Committee's order must not include the sanctions in rule 6.5.2 (ii), (iii), (iv) or (v). - 6.5.4 A fixed costs order in the sum of £1,250, payable within 21 calendar days, will be included in any order made by the Conduct Committee where it finds that a breach of a Principle occurred. - 6.5.5 In the event the Conduct Committee orders that a financial penalty must be paid, it shall stipulate a timeframe for payment. - 6.5.6 The Case Manager will, within 21 calendar days of the Conduct Committee hearing, notify the Costs Lawyer in writing of the Conduct Committee's order and reasons for its finding.
 In complex cases, it may take longer for the Conduct Committee to reach a finding and articulate its reasons.
-In such cases the Case Manager will keep the Costs Lawyer updated on the likely timeframe for communication of the Conduct Committee's order. - 6.5.7 The Case Manager will, upon publication of a Conduct Committee's finding, notify the Complainant. - 6.5.8 The CLSB will not issue any further practising certificates to the Costs Lawyer until such time as fixed costs and any financial penalty imposed at level two have been paid in full to the CLSB by the Costs Lawyer.
+In such cases the Case Manager will keep the Costs Lawyer updated on the likely timeframe for communication of the Conduct Committee's order. - 6.5.7 The Case Manager will, upon publication of a Conduct Committee's finding, notify the Complainant.

+6.5.8 The CLSB will not issue any further practising certificates to the Costs Lawyer until such time as fixed costs and any financial penalty imposed at level two have been paid in full to the CLSB by the Costs Lawyer.